 (Source: Conde Nast Traveler)

-The thing is that many people who come to Iceland either do it on a stopover and use Reykjavik as their base to make day trips or drive the south coast as we did.
+The thing is that many people who come to Iceland either do it on a stopover and use Reykjavik as their base to make day trips or they drive the south coast as we did.
 The north, west, and east regions of Iceland would actually like more tourists.

 So why did we go to southern Iceland, you may ask?

 Because the other regions are much harder to travel to in winter and because it was my first time in Iceland and like many people going somewhere for the first time, I wanted to see all those places I'd heard and read about.
+If you want to do Iceland in one week in winter, it's pretty hard not to do the South Coast.

 Before we left, I saw another travel blogger saying that bloggers should stop visiting the south coast and go to other parts of Iceland.
 I think that's easy to say when you've already been to the south of Iceland yourself.